catkira/ocra/README.md

 git clone -b shim-interface https://github.com/catkira/marcos_client

-git clone -b hf_chain_reset https://github.com/catkira/marcos_extras.git
+git clone -b new_multiplier https://github.com/catkira/marcos_extras.git

 To compile the HDL sources do: (not necessary if bit files from marcos_extras are used)